teymuri-alireza/plancli/README.md

 Contributions are welcome!

-If you have an idea or improvement open an issue or submit a pull request using **Conventional Commits** for commit messages..
+If you have an idea or improvement open an issue or submit a pull request using **Conventional Commits** for commit messages.